US STOCKS-Wall Street rebounds as focus shifts to White House race | Business

 US STOCKS-Wall Street rebounds as focus shifts to White House race

-Wall Street's major indexes bounced back on Monday after their steepest weekly loss since March, as investors geared up for an event-packed week centered around the U.S. presidential election.
+Wall Street's major indexes gained ground on Monday after suffering their worst week since March, as investors geared up for an event-packed week centered around the U.S. presidential election.
 Market participants expect short-term trading turmoil and major long-term policy shifts related to taxes, government spending, trade and regulation depending on whether President Donald Trump or his Democratic challenger Joe Biden wins the White House race.

 Biden is ahead in national opinion polls, but races are tight in battleground states that could tip the election to Trump.
 Analysts said the outcome most likely to shake equity markets in the near term would be no immediate winner at all on Tuesday night.
 "Traders are trying to position themselves to the idea that just having a result will be good for the market," said Rick Meckler, a partner at Cherry Lane Investments in New Vernon, New Jersey.

 "No matter what happens tomorrow, it will be the impetus to get the stimulus done in coming weeks after the election is decided," said Thomas Hayes, managing member at Great Hill Capital LLC in New York.
-Materials and industrials posted the sharpest percentage gains among major S&P sectors.
+Energy, materials and industrials enjoyed the sharpest percentage gains among major S&P sectors.

 - READ MORE ON: